 To get here you need to come from the city of Arad.
-There is a path to the top that goes on the Roman ramp, it's easier climb than the snake path, 20-30 min climb.
-On this side, there is also the light and sound show which happens during the evenings.
+There is a path to the top that goes on the Roman ramp, it’s easier climb than the snake path, 20-30 min climb.
+Is this entrance there is also the light and sound show which happens during the evenings.

-you could see some models of Roman siege equipment which were made to the Holywood movie and are presented here.
+you could see some models of Roman siege equipment which were made to the Hollywood movie and are presented here.

 How to get to the eastern entrance